Presque Isle paid $10,000 to investigate its police chief. It won’t release the report.

 The city of Presque Isle paid more than $10,000 to a Portland law firm this summer to quietly investigate its police chief, who resigned last week and is now running for sheriff.

-But the city refused to make public the results of the investigation of Matt Irwin, citing a M aine statute that keeps confidential large swaths of municipal personnel records.
+But the city refused to make public the results of the investigation of Matt Irwin, citing a Maine statute that keeps confidential large swaths of municipal personnel records.

 “I have no comment on that,” said City Manager Martin Puckett, who would not confirm that an investigation took place but provided an invoice that shows the city’s payment of just over $10,660 to the Portland law firm Troubh Heisler.